Optimize load and power generation management

 The results include the target value and a list of modeled parts.
 That is to say, for each step within the scope of the plan, the power generation per power plant, the level of each reserve, the execution of each contract, the crew guarantee, and other content are provided.
 In addition, the marginal cost of each balancing is calculated.
 In addition to the forms, the results are described graphically and summarized in the standard report.

+3. The input and output classification of XOPT core program XOPT core program is shown in Figure 8.
 The input to the user interface provides data to the XOPT core program.
 The XOPT core program is based on the business software GAMS (Generalized Algebraic Modeling System) to formulate the mathematical model (variables, equations, parameters) of the basic module.

 Process objects mathematically reflect various variables, while balanced objects reflect all equations.
 Storage objects are a mixture of the two.
 The algebraic equations of the basic module are of the linear type, which means that the digital model leads to linear programming problems.
 In order to also be able to model the nonlinear relationship, a piecewise linear characteristic curve is established.
 The number of steps (discretization) can be selected variables so that the approximate deviation can be sufficiently reduced.
 Type-binary additional variables allow modelling of decision variables, and eventually we get the category-mixed integer linear programming mathematical model (MILP).
 Depending on the number of energy system components and the length of the time frame, the size of the model can lead to thousands of variables and equations.